-State-regulated child care programs are prohibited from caring for infants younger than than 6 weeks old unless they receive prior approval from OCFS, the statement said.
+State-regulated child care programs are prohibited from caring for infants younger than 6 weeks old unless they receive approval from the agency, the statement said.

-“Any request must include physician medical approval and detail the extenuating circumstances necessitating such a request,” the statement said.
+“Any request must include physician medical approval and detail the extenuating circumstances necessitating such a request,” it said.

-The city’s Buildings Department had received several complaints against the property, including the possibility that it was being illegally used as a hotel, records show.
-Department inspectors were unable to gain access to the home on several occasions.
+The city’s Buildings Department had received several complaints about the property, including the possibility it was being illegally used as a hotel, records show.
+But department inspectors were unable to gain access to the home on several occasions.

-The city had received a complaint in 2011 of “screaming children” at the residence, Holmes said, noting that the call came to a city hotline.
+The city had received a complaint in 2011 about “screaming children” at the residence, Holmes said, noting that the call came to a city hotline.

 CNN’s Miguel Marquez, Jamiel Lynch and Madeleine Thompson contributed to this report.